-India: security concerns surround world's largest biometric database
+Alleged breach of India's biometric database could put more than a billion users at risk Alleged breach of India's biometric database could put 1.2bn users at risk

 The new security measures come a day after a report from a research institute affiliated with the Reserve Bank of India labeled the database "a prime target."

 "Thanks to Aadhaar, for the first time in the history of India, there is now a readily available single target for cyber criminals as well as India's external enemies ...
-The loss to the economy and citizens in case of such an attack is bound to be incalculable," said the report.
+The loss to the economy and citizens in case of such an attack is bound to be incalculable," said the report by the Institute for Development and Research in Banking Technology.

 While the authorities did not cite a specific reason for the new security measures, they did say there were "heightened privacy concerns," according to the statement from the Ministry of Electronics and Information Technology.